nadiamariduena/python-intro-2024-privat/z_R-A-W-X.md

   - If you keep a file open unnecessarily, you might reach the **limit of maximum open file descriptors allowed by the operating system**.

+  -  ✋ Closing the file releases these resources, allowing other parts of your program or other programs to use them.